-- 1. Weeks 1-5 of term: During the first half of the term, all groups will meet with their facilitator and begin to research their particular controversy.
-By April 21st, all groups will submit to the instructor a tentative bibliography of references and resources that they have located during their preparation (10 points).
-In addition, by April 21st, each team will post on BlackBoard, 1 reading on the topic that they want the entire class to read in preparation for the debate (Note: each group will have to clear the assigned reading with their facilitator in advance of the posting to assure that the selected articles are not redundant for a specific topic.).
+- 1. Weeks 1-6 of term: During the first half of the term, all groups will meet with their facilitator and begin to research their particular controversy.
+By February 3rd, all groups will submit to the instructor a tentative bibliography of references and resources that they have located during their preparation (10 points).
+In addition, by February 5th, each team will post on BlackBoard 1 reading on the topic that they want the entire class to read in preparation for the debate (Note: each group will have to clear the assigned reading with their facilitator in advance of the posting to assure that the selected articles are not redundant for a specific topic.).
+The selected reading should give the class an excellent overview of the general topic or it should focus on one side of the topic or the other.
+Group leaders will ensure that if you choose a reading that is 1-sided that the other team will find a reading that represents the other side of the debate.
+You want the class to have a good sense of the issues you will be discussing to prepare them for the debate.
 (5 points) - 2.
-Date of debate: On the day of the in-class debate, each group will participate in a moderated (by the facilitator and the instructor) formal debate (structure, rules, and procedures to be described soon).
+Date of debate: On the day of the in-class debate, each group will participate in a moderated (by the facilitator and the TA) formal debate (structure, rules, and procedures to be described soon).
 The morning of the debate, a flip of the coin will decide which perspective a team will be responsible for and each team will receive an e-mail indicating the decision.
 Debates will last approximately 40 minutes and will comprise opening statements, and point-counter points.
 Following the debate, time will be allowed for questions from the audience.
 (75 points) - 3.
-Class responsibility and accountability for debates in which students are not directly involved (45 points): All students are required to read the assigned readings on the topic of debate.
+Class responsibility and accountability for debates in which students are not directly involved (60 points): All students are required to read the assigned readings on the topic of debate.
 By 9.00am on the morning of the debate, students are required to post at least 2 thoughtful questions that make it clear that s/he has completed the assigned readings.
-The question postings will be worth 5 points each (5 X 5 = 25 points).
+The question postings will be worth 5 points each (5 X 3 = 15 points).
 The instructor and debate team will read the questions prior to the debate.
 In addition ALL students are required to attend each class and, in particular, each debate.
 To assure processing of the information and attendance at the debates, all students in the class will complete a brief "quiz" immediately following the debate, which they will turn in to the instructor before leaving class.
-The "quiz" will be worth 15 points each (15 X 5 = 75).
+The "quiz" will be worth 15 points each (15 X 3 = 45).